What other names is Red Yeast known by?

 Insufficient Evidence to Rate Effectiveness for...

-- Liver disease.
-Some research shows that taking 1.2 grams of red yeast rice daily for 12 weeks reduces levels of liver enzymes associated with liver damage and improves blood thickness in people with diabetes and a certain type of liver disease.
+- Liver disease not caused by alcohol use.
+Some research shows that taking 1.2 grams of red yeast daily for 12 weeks reduces levels of liver enzymes associated with liver damage and improves levels of blood fats in people with diabetes and a certain type of liver disease not caused by alcohol use.

 - Improving blood circulation.